freakyash11/Horizone-Travel-Blogs/README.md

 - **Appwrite**: Backend as a service for authentication and data storage
 - **React Router**: For routing and navigation
 - **Redux Toolkit**: For state management
+- **Express.js**: Backend server for secure API endpoints

 ## Getting Started

+### Frontend Setup

 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open [http://localhost:5173](http://localhost:5173) in your browser

+### API Server Setup

+The project includes an API server for secure access to Appwrite resources:

+1. Navigate to the API directory: `cd api`
+2. Install dependencies: `npm install`
+3. Create a `.env` file with your Appwrite credentials (see `api/README.md`)
+4. Start the API server: `npm run dev`
+5. API server will run on [http://localhost:3000](http://localhost:3000)

+For more detailed instructions, see the [API README](./api/README.md).

 ## Project Structure